ASTEROID ASTROLOGY

 Is Lilith a spiritual asteroid?

 Asteroid 1181 Lilith is distinct from Black Moon Lilith, which is a lunar apogee point rather than a physical body.
-The asteroid is sometimes read for primal feminine power and refusal of subordination.
-Black Moon Lilith has a much stronger interpretive tradition and is what most astrologers mean when they say Lilith.
-If spiritual readings are important to you, check both the asteroid and the Black Moon point.
+The asteroid is sometimes read for refusal, independence, and boundary themes.
+Black Moon Lilith has a stronger interpretive tradition and is what many astrologers mean when they say Lilith.
+Augurine computes Black Moon Lilith in the Lilith tool, not asteroid 1181 Lilith.

 How is the spiritual cluster different from the love asteroids?